-During the AR 17 reporting period, 9 projects received ASA and 1 project received ASX approval.
-In addition, the County also processed 1 project modification.
+During the AR 18 reporting period, 13 projects received ASA and 0 projects received ASX approval.
+In addition, the County also processed 1 project modification as an ASA and Gradiing Approval modification.

 Figure 2 illustrates the cumulative status of building-permitapproved square footage for academic/academic support facilities, including the ASA approved square footage counted during the reporting period, as also shown in Table 1.
 In addition, it illustrates the remaining allowable square footage for development under the 2000 GUP.